-1 (1) the official file or other reference number, the name of the proceeding, and a 2 general description of the subject matter; 3 (2) contact information for communicating with the agency, including the agency 4 mailing address and telephone number; 5 (3) a statement of the time, place, and nature of the prehearing conference or 6 hearing, if any; 7 (4) the name, official title, mailing address, and telephone number of any attorney 8 or employee who has been designated to represent the agency; and 9 (5) that the person has the right to be represented by a lawyer as provided in 10 Section 403(h).
-11 (c) In an contested case action initiated by the agency, the agency must give an initial 12 notice to the party against which the action is brought.
-The notice shall include: 13 (1) notification that an action that may result in an order has been commenced 14 against the party; 15 (2) a short and plain statement of the matters asserted, including the issues 16 involved; 17 (3) a statement of the legal authority under which the hearing is held citing the 18 statutes and any rules involved; 19 (4) the official file or other reference number and the name of the proceeding; 20 (5) the name, official title, mailing address, [e-mail address,] [facsimile number,] 21 and telephone number of the presiding officer and or, if no officer has been appointed at the time 22 the notice is given, the name, official title, mailing address, [e-mail address,] [facsimile address,] 23 and telephone number of the agency's representative;
+1 2 3 Subsection (d)(6) is based on 1981 MSAPA Section 4-215(d).
+See also California Government Code Section 11425.50(c) which contains the same language.
+4 SECTION 405.
+NOTICE IN CONTESTED CASE.
+5 (a) Except as otherwise provided for in an emergency adjudication under Section 408, an 6 agency shall give notice as provided in this section.
+7 (b) In a contested case initiated by a person other than an agency, within a reasonable 8 time after filing, the agency shall give notice to all parties that an action has been commenced.
+9 The notice must include: 10 (1) the official file or other reference number, the name of the proceeding, and a 11 general description of the subject matter; 12 (2) contact information for communicating with the agency, including the agency 13 mailing address and telephone number; 14 (3) a statement of the time, place, and nature of the prehearing conference or 15 hearing, if any; 16 (4) the name, official title, mailing address, and telephone number of any attorney 17 or employee who has been designated to represent the agency; and 18 (c) In a contested case initiated by the agency, the agency must give an initial notice to 19 the party against which the action is brought.
+The notice shall include: 20 (1) notification that an action that may result in an order has been commenced 21 against the party; 22 (2) a short and plain statement of the matters asserted, including the issues 23 involved; 24 (3) a statement of the legal authority under which the hearing is held citing the 25 statutes and any rules involved;

-1 (6) a statement that a party that fails to attend or participate in any subsequent 2 proceeding in a contested case may be held in default; 3 (7) a statement that the party served may request a hearing and instructions in 4 plain language about how to request a hearing; and 5 (8) the names and last known addresses of all parties and other persons to which 6 notice is being given by the agency.
-7 (d) When a hearing or a prehearing conference is scheduled, the agency shall give parties 8 notice that contains the information required by subsection (c) at least 14 days before the hearing 9 or prehearing conference.
-10 (e) Notice may include other matters that the presiding officer considers desirable to 11 expedite the proceedings.
-12 13 Comment 14 15 16 17 This section is taken from: the 1961 Model State Administrative Procedure Act, section 9 and the 1981 Model State Administrative Procedure Act, Section 4-206.
-See also; Oregon, O.R.S.
+1 (4) the official file or other reference number and the name of the proceeding; 2 (5) the name, official title, mailing address, [e-mail address,] [facsimile number,] 3 of the presiding officer and the name, official title, mailing address, [e-mail address,] [facsimile 4 address,] and telephone number of the agency's representative; 5 (6) a statement that a party that fails to attend or participate in any subsequent 6 proceeding in a contested case may be held in default; 7 (7) a statement that the party served may request a hearing and instructions in 8 plain language about how to request a hearing; and 9 (8) the names and last known addresses of all parties and other persons to which 10 notice is being given by the agency.
+11 (d) When a hearing or a prehearing conference is scheduled, the agency shall give parties 12 notice that contains the information required by subsection (c) at least 14 days before the hearing 13 or prehearing conference.
+14 (e) Notice may include other matters that the presiding officer considers desirable to 15 expedite the proceedings.
+16 Comment 17 This section is taken from the 1061 Model Clarks Advisition from December Act section 0 18 19 This section is taken from: the 1961 Model State Administrative Procedure Act, section 9 and the 1981 Model State Administrative Procedure Act, Section 4-206.
+See also; Oregon, 20 O.R.S.
 Section 183.415; Kansas, K.S.A.
 Section 77-518; Iowa, I.C.A.
-Section 17A.12; Montana, MCA 2-4-601; and Michigan, M.C.L.A.
+Section 17A.12; Montana, 20 MCA 2-4-601; and Michigan, M.C.L.A.
 24.271.
-18 19 SECTION 406.
+22 23 SECTION 406.
 HEARING RECORD IN CONTESTED CASE.
-20 (a) An agency shall maintain thea hearing record created by the presiding officer under 21 Section 403(h) in each contested case.
-22 (b) The hearing record must contain: 23 (1) a recording of the proceeding; 24 (2) notices of all proceedings; 25 (3) any pre-hearing order; 26 (4) any motions, pleadings, briefs, petitions, requests, and intermediate rulings; 27 (5) evidence admitted, received, or considered;
+24 (a) An agency shall maintain the hearing record created by the presiding officer under 25 Section 403(h) in each contested case.
+26 (b) The hearing record must contain: 27 (1) a recording of the proceeding;